 Turn Off WHOIS Privacy

 7. Finally, consider NOT using whois privacy on domains you really care about.
 Use a UPS Store address if you have to.
 But don’t use whois privacy.
 When it comes down to recovering the domain, when you have to prove ownership, it’s a lot easier if you have not used whois privacy on the domain.
 Domain thieves will immediately turn on privacy when they gain access to the domain, then they will attempt to transfer the domain out.

-There are other ways to make sure that you don’t get your domain name stolen and don’t have to use DNProtect to recover your stolen domain name.
+There are other ways to make sure that you don’t get your domain name stolen and don’t have to use DNAccess to recover your stolen domain name.
 But I won’t reveal all of those since I don’t want to give any extra hints to hackers and domain name thieves on how to steal domain names.
 If you do the above things, you’re going to have a lot less risk than before.
-And, of course if you’re interested in protecting your domain name(s), check your DNP Score for free at DNProtect.com and get your domain risk score as high as you can.
+And, of course if you’re interested in protecting your domain name(s), check inquire about the DNAccess domain blocking services, as well as our domain name background check services.